-Microsoft has rolled out an emergency out-of-band update KB4551762 just in time to patch the vulnerability in SMBv3 (CVE-2020-0796), that was leaked as part of the March 2020 Patch Tuesday.
+Microsoft has rolled out an emergency out-of-band update, KB4551762, just in time to patch the vulnerability in SMBv3 (CVE-2020-0796) that was leaked as part of the March 2020 Patch Tuesday.

-On March 10, Security Advisory ADV200005 was released with Patch Tuesday updates that revealed details on a remote code execution vulnerability in the way Server Message Block 3.1.1 (SMBv3) handles connections that use compression.
-Despite March Patch Tuesday marking the largest Patch Tuesday ever, with a whopping 115 CVEs resolved, CVE-2020-0796 created a lot of fuss among the security communities.
+On March 10, Security Advisory ADV200005 was released with Patch Tuesday updates that revealed details on a remote code execution (RCE) vulnerability in the way Server Message Block 3.1.1 (SMBv3) handles connections that use compression.
+Despite March Patch Tuesday marking the largest Patch Tuesday ever, with a whopping 115 CVEs resolved, CVE-2020-0796 created a lot of fuss among security communities.

 As stated in ADV200005, “To exploit CVE-2020-0796 against an SMB Server, an unauthenticated attacker could send a specially crafted packet to a targeted SMBv3 Server.
 To exploit an SMB Client, an unauthenticated attacker would need to configure a malicious SMBv3 Server and convince a user to connect to it.”

-If you have difficulty applying the applying KB4551762, Microsoft recommends mitigation measures for SMB servers in it’s security advisory.
+If you have difficulty applying the applying KB4551762, Microsoft recommends mitigation measures for SMB servers in its security advisory.

-Tackling EternalDarkness and other critical vulnerabilities are a piece of cake with our prioritization-driven threat and vulnerability management solution, Vulnerability Manager Plus.
+Tackling EternalDarkness and other critical vulnerabilities is a piece of cake with our prioritization-driven threat and vulnerability management solution, Vulnerability Manager Plus.
 Vulnerability Manager Plus empowers you with a dedicated “zero-day vulnerabilities” tab to give you targeted visibility over any zero-day vulnerabilities, as well as publicly disclosed and other critical vulnerabilities that could be exploited easily.
 From this module, you can easily fix CVE-2020-0796 since patches are automatically correlated beforehand.
-Furthermore, it enables you to test the updates in a pilot group before rolling them rolling them out to your production machines.
+Furthermore, it enables you to test the updates in a pilot group before rolling them out to your production machines.
 And, it’s imperative that you perform patch testing, especially since out-of-band updates have resulted in issues in the past.
 With a robust security configuration feature baked into Vulnerability Manager Plus, you can even block TCP port 445 in the affected endpoints since that is the best defense against SMB-related wormable attacks.

 What are you waiting for?
 Install a free, 30-day trial of Vulnerability Manager Plus now to stay guarded against EternalDarkness.